xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \-- {#cmdndash}

-<p>This command writes two dashes (--) to the output.
-This allows writing two consecutive dashes to the output instead of one n-dash character (–).</p>
+This command writes two dashes (--) to the output.
+This allows writing two consecutive dashes to the output instead of one n-dash character (–).

 <hr/>